alduraibi/dotfiles/gnome/README.md

 - [Alphabetical App Grid]
   - Position of ordered folders -> Start
 - [Always Show Titles In Overview] - Makes it easier to close apps on a touchscreen
-  - Enable `Always show window cose buttons`
+  - Enable `Always show window close buttons`
 - [AppIndicator and KStatusNotifierItem Support]
 - [Blur my Shell]
 - [Caffeine] - Keep screen on